cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 This will effectively compile our smart contract and deploy it to the local network.
 Please [refer to the documentation](https://github.com/wighawag/hardhat-deploy#readme) for more information about using the `hardhat-deploy` plugin.

-## Running the DApp
+## Running the dApp

-Now that we have everything in place, we can finally try out our Hello World DApp.
+Now that we have everything in place, we can finally try out our Hello World dApp.
 To do so, we'll start Hardhat's console by running:

 ```bash
 npx hardhat console --network localhost